What is Orkambi?

 - Orkambi has been licensed for use in the UK for people with CF over the age of two who have two copies of the F508del mutation.
 Despite this, the National Institute for Health and Care Excellence (NICE) has rejected its use on the NHS.

 - In May 2016, the Scottish Medicines Consortium (SMC) noted that Orkambi was a beneficial treatment.In June 2016, NICE recognised Orkambi as an important treatment.

 - Both the SMC and NICE were unable to recommend Orkambi for general use within the NHS/HSCNI on grounds of cost-effectiveness and a lack of long-term data.

 - Orkambi is currently only prescribed to people on compassionate grounds.
-Compassionate use means that Vertex Pharmceuticals provide the drug to people who fulfil a number of criteria.
+Compassionate use means that Vertex Pharmaceuticals provide the drug to people who fulfill a number of criteria.
 Contact your clinician for more information on compassionate use.